cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 set -g status-right '#(osascript -l JavaScript ~/scripts/spotify.js)'
 ```

-The integration of our scripts into tmux via the command prompt is temporary and gets cleared when the session or server is terminated.
+The integration of our scripts into Tmux via the command prompt is temporary and gets cleared when the session or server is terminated.
 To make it permanent, we need to transfer it to our configuration file, typically saved as ~/.tmux.conf, and then source the config file to apply the changes.

 ```bash
 echo "set -g status-right '#(~/scripts/spotify.scpt)'" >> .tmux.conf